netsec-ethz/rains/docs/man/zpub.md

 * `--outputPath`: string If not an empty string, a zonefile with the signed sections is generated and stored at the provided path. (default "")
 * `--privateKeyPath`: string Path to a file storing the private keys.
-Each line contains a key phase and a private key encoded in hexadecimal separated by a space. (default "data/keys/key_sec.pem")
+Each line contains a key phase as integer and a private key encoded in hexadecimal separated by a space. (default "data/keys/key_sec.pem")
 * `--sigNotExpired`: If set to true, checks that all signatures have a validUntil time in the future
 * `--sigSigningInterval`: int this option only has an effect when addSignatureMetaData is true.